L23de/numa-rdma/README.md

 ![Lease Data](images/lease.png)

-> Note: Not all mock data scripts have been updated.
-Some of the data values were manually converted to use PL/SQL Procedures/Functions that were implemented later on
+> Note: Mock data scripts do not work automatically, some of the data values were manually converted to work with PL/SQL procedures/functions

 ## Functions